 The ACME client on the Key Management Server presents a list of STI-CAs from which it could get a certificate.
 The Service Provider selects the preferred STI-CA and initiates the following steps:

-A set of public/private key ACME credentials is generated or chosen for all transactions with the STI-CA. Assuming a first-time transaction or if the token is either expired or not cached, the SP-KMS sends a request for a token to the STI-PA with a fingerprint of the ACME credentials.
-This token is used for service provider validation during the process of acquiring a certificate.
+A set of public/private key ACME credentials is generated or chosen for all transactions with the STI-CA. Assuming a first-time transaction or if the Service Provider Code token is either expired or not cached, the SP-KMS sends a request for a Service Provider Code token to the STI-PA with a fingerprint of the ACME credentials.
+This Service Provider Code token is used for service provider validation during the process of acquiring a certificate.

-If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA using the ACME key credentials prior to requesting a certificate per the procedures in draft-ietf-acme-acme
+If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA using the ACME key credentials prior to requesting a STI certificate per the procedures in draft-ietf-acme-acme.

-Once the ACME client on the SP-KMS has registered with the STI-CA, the ACME client can send a request for a new certificate to the ACME server hosted on the STI-CA. The response to that request includes a URL for the authorization challenge.
+Once the ACME client on the SP-KMS has registered with the STI-CA, the ACME client can send a request for a new STI certificate to the ACME server hosted on the STI-CA. The response to that request includes a URL for the authorization challenge.

-The service provider that is requesting a signed certificate responds to that challenge by providing the current valid token acquired from the STI-PA.
+The service provider that is requesting a signed STI certificate responds to that challenge by providing the current valid token acquired from the STI-PA.

 If not already cached, the STI-CA sends a request for a public key certificate to the STI-PA in order to validate that the signature of the token has been signed by the STI-PA.
 Once the STI-CA receives the indication that the service provider is authorized, the STI-CA can issue the certificate.

-In parallel with step 4, the ACME client starts polling for the “valid” status to determine if the service provider has been authorized to get a certificate and whether a certificate is available.
-Once the certificate has been issued, the ACME client downloads the certificate for use by the SP-KMS.
+In parallel with step 4, the ACME client starts polling for the “valid” status to determine if the service provider has been authorized to get a STI certificate and whether a STI certificate is available.
+Once the STI certificate has been issued, the ACME client downloads the STI certificate for use by the SP-KMS.

 The SP-KMS notifies the STI-AS that the public key certificate is available (via SIP MESSAGE, WEBPUSH, etc.)